wilix-team/iohook/README.md

 Node.js global native keyboard and mouse listener.
 This module can handle keyboard and mouse events via native hooks.

+If you like this module or interesting for updates, follow me in Twiller [https://twitter.com/wilixlead](https://twitter.com/wilixlead)

 ## OS Support
 Already tested in:
 - Ubuntu 16.04